 Water resistance: 200 meters

-Strap: Saddle-stitched black crocodylus niloticus strap, RW folding clasp in black titanium, with double push-piece security
+Strap: Saddle-stitched black Crocodylus niloticus (their choice of words, not mine) strap, RW folding clasp in black titanium, with double push-piece security

 Crystal: Sapphire, 2.5mm thick, anti-reflective on both sides